jespa007/zetscript/README.md

 <h3>Calling script function from c++</h3>

 <p>Once you have evaluated the script you can call function script from c++&nbsp;<b>until up 6 parameters</b>.
-To call script function from c++ it can be done through the function&nbsp;<i>CZetScript::bind_function</i>.
+To call script function from c++ it can be done through the function&nbsp;<i>ZetScript::bind_function</i>.
 Just pass the name of the function with the c++ template casting and it creates an std::function that links the script function.
 Also it is possible to link/call function member from instancied object on global scope.</p>

 <pre lang="c++">
-#include &quot;CZetScript.h&quot;
+#include &quot;ZetScript.h&quot;

 using namespace zetscript;

 int main(){

-	CZetScript *zs = CZetScript::getInstance(); // instance zetscript
+	ZetScript *zs = ZetScript::getInstance(); // instance zetscript

 	zs-&gt;eval(
 		&quot;class Test{&quot;